 The test works with other hardware SPI channels if in place.

-Of course, it does not matter which slave select pin is used for this test as can be seen from the two commands above.
+MISO SPI1 signals (GPIO 20 and 19 respectively) have to be connected for this test to work as shown.
+Also it does not matter which slave select pin is used for this test as can be seen from the two commands above.

 Then I used